 - For work: Choose a “sexier” fabric like lace or leather.
 Make sure it’s an appropriate length.
 I love this two-tone pumps.
 They worked with almost all of the outfits!

 - For date: You don’t have to change anything!
 Isn’t that fabulous?!

 4. Wrap the Shirt Around Your Waist

 For work: Wear the button-front normally.
 Underneath, have on a solid tank or tee.
 I wore this look over top of an A-line dress.
-I coordinated the print on the top (also from Red Velvet Memphis) with the red in the dress.
+I coordinated the print on the top with the red in the dress.
 You can find out more about A-line dresses here, if you’re wondering what I’m talking about.
 They really do work for everyone, and are so versatile!

 For dates: Tie the button-front around your waist.
 It could be a more casual look with sandals, or as you see here, more formal; it almost looks like a beautiful layer to the dress.

 For work: Just wear the button-front normally.
 I would tuck it into the midi or pencil skirt.